Silent Era Home Page > Home Video > The Beloved Rogue

 Country of origin: USA

-This DVD edition has been prepared by Worldview Entertainment (previous controllers of the Paul Killiam film collection) from the same Killiam preservation print that was issued, in a different video transfer, on laserdisc by The Voyager Company (Criterion) in 1991.
+This DVD edition has been prepared by Worldview Entertainment (previous controllers of the Paul Killiam film collection) from the same Killiam preservation print that was issued, in a different video transfer on laserdisc, by The Voyager Company (Criterion) in 1991.
+The old analog transfer is hardly serviceable today, with transfer and compression artifacts throughout.

-The DVD edition features a new full-frame video transfer, with color-tinting, and utilizes the piano score performed by William P. Perry from the source print, but the music level is low, muffled sounding and phases annoyingly.
+This DVD edition features a full-frame video transfer, with color-tinting, and utilizes the piano score performed by William P. Perry from the source print, but the music level is low, muffled sounding and phases annoyingly.

 The image contrast is a bit on the flat side and the image detail is soft, with the result being an average transfer of an average print.
 The Voyager laserdisc edition windowboxes the opening credits, with the balance of the transfer being full-frame and a different selection of coloring.
 The picture on the Voyager edition is more contrasty (although not to a fault), with the apparent image detail slightly greater, and the sound fidelity is better than on the DVD.